Reginald-Gillespie/HackPackHelpBot/README.md

 ## Features

+**Commands**
-`/lookup <topic>`: Lookup saved messages under various categories.
+- `/lookup <topic>`: Lookup saved messages under various categories.

-`/flowchart`: Pull up custom flowcharts for debuggin.
+- `/flowchart`: Pull up custom flowcharts for debugging.

-`/help`: Walk a user through a flowchart step-by-step
+- `/help`: Walk a user through a flowchart step-by-step
+- And more

+**Other**
-Pinging this bot replies with Mark Robot.
+- Pinging the bot replies with Mark Robot from https://ide.crunchlabs.com/

-This bot tries to use Gemini to answer questions based on loaded help messages, and replies if it believes the answer is helpful.
+- If the bot detects a question it can answer based on the FAQs, it will reply using a two stage AI.

 ---